Skip to content

 Common questions

-Can Kids Play help my child if they have a sensory processing diagnosis?
+Can Kids Play diagnose sensory processing disorder?

 Does Kids Play accept NDIS funding?